reallyyy/fast_block_button_twitter/IMPLEMENTATION_NOTES.md

 3. **Maintenance burden:** Any time Twitter updated their CSS, the extension would break and require manual updates.

+4. **Inconsistent button injection:** Some tweets on the timeline didn't get the fast block button, particularly tweets from verified users like @naval, while others worked fine.

 ### Solution Implemented

-We completely refactored the button creation approach:
+We completely refactored the button creation approach and fixed the injection consistency issues:

+**Phase 1: Button Styling Fixes**

 **Key Changes:**